alig2039/pharmacy_stock/README.md

     * As a Supervisor I expect to be able to add, modify and delete existing suppliers.
     * As a Supervisor I expect to be able to view, modify and delete existing system users/staff.

+    ## Authetication / Managerial Login
+* The manager will be given the first login credentials that have been created through Django and from then onwards he can allocate rights to the different users.
+These credentials will also be provided to the examiner for easier access.

 ### Design
 * Colour Scheme
     * The main colours used are black and white, a white background with a black navigation bar.
 With the default Bootstrap buttons and colours used.